drmbeledogu/RobustDFS/README.md

 ![alt text](https://github.com/drmbeledogu/RobustDFS/raw/main/Documents/example_lineup_comparison.jpg)

 There is an optimization paradigm that aims to “maximize the worst-case scenario” called Robust Optimization.
-In 50/50 and Double-Up, it may be advantageous to maximize the worst possible performance of your lineup given some uncertainty set $(\mathcal{U})$ around player performance.
+In 50/50 and Double-Up, it may be advantageous to maximize the worst possible performance of your lineup given some uncertainty set $\mathcal{U}$ around player performance.
 The robust formulation is:

 $$\max_{x} \\; p^Tx-\rho\\|\Sigma^\frac{1}{2}x\\|$$